What’s your voting plan? Share to inspire others!

 Now that you’ve polished your Voting Plan, it’s time to share that pledge – and its resources - with friends, family, and co-workers.
 Just click on over here.

 (Ok, take a few congratulatory laps.
 You’ve earned them.
-On behalf of Democracy, America, and the Founding Fathers and Mothers—thanks for taking the time to vote on or before November 3rd!)
+On behalf of Democracy, America, and the Founding Fathers and Mothers—thanks for taking the time to vote!)

 Georgia Republicans pass sweeping voting restrictions - should more states?By Josh Herman, Countable News What's the story?
 As of April 2021, Georgia is the first 2020 battleground state to pass sweeping